 Film review: Angels & Demons (2009), directed by Ron Howard

-Did something we’ve never done before… at least not in the five years since I moved over here… we rented a film!
+Did something we’ve never done before, at least not in the five years since I moved over here … we rented a film!
 OMG!!
-Actually, we rented four of them on Blu-Ray, but the one we chose to watch first was Angels & Demons from 2009, starring Tom Hanks, Ewan McGregor, Stellan Skarsgård and… a bunch of people I don’t know who they are.
+Actually, we rented four of them on Blu-ray, but the one we chose to watch first was Angels & Demons from 2009, starring Tom Hanks, Ewan McGregor, Stellan Skarsgård, et al.

-It starts out with a scientist at the Large Hadron Collider in Switzerland, while over in the Vatican, the pope has died.
+It starts out with a scientist at the Large Hadron Collider in Switzerland, and over in the Vatican the pope has died.
 Stuff happens and it would seem that the Illuminati have taken one of the canisters of antimatter from CERN and are threatening to blow up Vatican City, and those pesky Catholic head honchos with it, as revenge for what they did in 1668.

-They have kidnapped four cardinals, the ones most likely to be elected new pope, and threaten to kill them off, one an hour… before it all goes BOOM just before midnight, so the clock is ticking for el professore Langdon to use his symbol interpretation skillz in order to try and find the cardinals and the bomb.
+They have kidnapped four cardinals, the ones most likely to be elected new pope, and threaten to kill them off, one an hour … before it all goes BOOM just before midnight, so the clock is ticking for el professore Langdon (Tom Hanks) to use his symbol interpretation skillz in order to try and find the cardinals and the bomb.

 Also starring Ayelet Zurer as Vittoria Vetra, Stellan Skarsgård as Commander Richter, Pierfrancesco Favino as Inspector Olivetti, and Armin Mueller-Stahl as Cardinal Strauss.

 Having to work against the clock is a good thing, because that always gets the action going and you’re wondering if they’re going to make it.
 I’m not going to say what happens, how the action plays out and stuff, who the bad guys are and such (not exactly unpredictable), but it’s a good ride.
 Eventful.